Trenton’s Trusted Foundation, Crawl Space & Basement Service

 Sticking Windows & Doors

-If your windows or doors are giving your problems when you try to open or close them, you might be dealing with foundation settlement or sinking.
-Unfortunately, this is due to several reasons such as, loose backfill soil during construction, elevated humidity within the home, or structural inefficiencies within the basement or crawl space.
-To tackle this issue, we provide annual inspections to ensure your home stays in proper working order.
+If your windows or doors stick when you try to open or close them, it could be a sign of foundation settlement or sinking.
+These issues can arise from various factors, including loose backfill soil during construction, elevated humidity levels in the home, or structural inefficiencies within the basement or crawl space.
+Groundworks addresses these concerns with patented foundation repairs and helical, slab, or push piers to robustly support your foundation and restore functionality to doors and windows.

 Foundation Wall Repair System